codefresh-io/docs.codefresh.io/_docs/pipelines/configuration/oidc-pipelines.md

 ### Step 2: Establish trust and configure subject claims Codefresh OIDC identity provider

-Once you've configured the OIDC settings, you need to establish trust between your cloud provider and the OIDC provider, in this case Codefresh OIDC.
+Once you've added Codefresh as an OIDC provider, you need to establish trust between your cloud provider and the OIDC provider, in this case Codefresh OIDC.

-This typically involves assigning a role to Codefresh OIDC provider and defining the conditions for the audience (`aud`) and subject (`sub`) claims.
+This typically involves assigning a role to Codefresh OIDC provider, and defining the conditions for the claims supported by the OIDC protocol.
+A claim is a piece of information included in the ID token providing details about the identity, attributes, and other information for the cloud provider to authenticate the access request.
+Here is a full list of [standard Claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims){:target="\_blank"}.

+We will focus on two of the standard claims, the audience (`aud`) and the subject (`sub`) claims.
-Before grating the ID token, the cloud provider verifies that the audience and subject claims match those in the request bearer token.
+* audience (`aud`)Before grating the ID token, the cloud provider verifies that the audience and subject claims match those in the request bearer token.

 The steps to establish the trust and the syntax for the subject claims vary depending on the cloud provider.